aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 zip -r predictlambda.zip predictlambda.py greengrasssdk
 ```

-Next we create an IAM role for the 2 lambda functions we will need.
+Next we create an IAM role for the lambda functions to control permission.
 Normally, as a best practice, we want to follow the principle of least privelege and grant the lambda functions *only* the access they need.
 However, for simplicity, we will cheat a little here and create a single role for both lambda functions.

 1. Go to IAM --> Role --> Create Role --> AWS Service --> Lambda --> Next:Permissions <br/>
 2. Choose AWSLambdaBasicExecutionRole in the Roles <br/>